Scientific Name

 Temperature: This plant will do well in hot weather, but its most active growth will occur in spring and fall. ×G. 'Joan Steele' can withstand temperatures as low as 20 °F (-6.7 °C).
 USDA Plant Hardiness Zones 9a to 11b, 20 to 50 °F (-6.7 to 10 °C).

-Watering: The plant growing outdoors in full sun will appreciate a weekly watering in summer.
-Cut back on watering to about every 10 to 14 days when the weather cools in spring and fall.
-Rather than giving the potted plant little splashes of water here and there, give it a good soaking until water runs out the drainage holes, then wait for the soil to dry out completely before watering again.
+Watering: In summer, plants growing outdoors in full sun will appreciate weekly watering.
+When the weather cools in spring and fall, cut back watering to about every 10 to 14 days.
+Rather than giving the potted plant little splashes of water here and there, give it a good soaking until water runs out the drainage holes.
+Then, wait for the soil to dry out completely before watering again.
 In winter, water your plant just enough to keep it from shriveling.

-Fertilizing: Apply fertilizer to promote healthy growth, including flower production.
-Fertilize during the active growing season.
+Fertilizing: Apply fertilizer during the active growing season to promote healthy growth, including flower production.
 A water-soluble fertilizer diluted to half the recommended strength is suitable and commonly used.

-Repotting: ×G. 'Joan Steele' do not need frequent repotting.
-Instead, repot your plant when it has outgrown its container in fresh potting mix in a new pot slightly larger than the old one.
+Repotting: ×G. 'Joan Steele' does not need frequent repotting.
+Instead, repot your plant when it has outgrown its container in a new pot slightly larger than the old one, using fresh potting mix.
 Give the plant a week or so to readjust before you water it.

 Propagation: The easiest way to propagate ×G. 'Joan Steele' is through stem cuttings.
 It is also easy to propagate from leaves.
 Even a leaf that drops off quickly roots below the parent plant and produces a new rosette.
 The best time to take cuttings is spring and summer.